Police said missing Indigenous woman was probably drinking, mom says

 She paused, sobbing softly.

 "I said, 'I don't know if that's you, Jen.
 At least we get to sleep with you one more time."'
-The bone was later determined not to be from her daughter.

 Another time, the family dug up what appeared to be a head covered in mud and dirt, Catcheway said.
 It turned out to be a helmet.

 Jennifer Catcheway was last heard from on her 18th birthday.
-She called her mother from Grand Rapids and said she was on her way back to the family home in Portage la Prairie – a 250-kilometre trip.
+She called her mother from Grand Rapids and said she was on her way back to the family home in Portage la Prairie — a 400-kilometre trip.

 A few days later, when friends and relatives were unable to find any trace of the teenager, her mother went to the RCMP to report her daughter missing.